FloaterTS/RTSUnityGameLicenta/README.md

 It features Object Oriented Programming written in C#, vector math and AI algorithms in order to create my own version of popular RTS games like Age of Empires/ Starcraft.

+All written scripts can be found in Assets/Scripts folder.

 What is implemented:
 - Fully controllable camera, by keys or by mouse, with zoom in and out to a certain degree and fully rotative with a possibility for snap rotations to certain degrees.
 Bounded by map area and height coordinates.